mate-academy/react_static-list-of-todos/README.md

 Import `todos` and `users`, add a user to each todo and render them in the list.

-1. Create a `preparedTodos` array basing on `todos`.
+1. Create a `  array basing on `todos`.
 Each prepared todo should have a `user` property with a link to a user from `users` array or `null`if we can't find a use by `userId`.
 It should be stored in the `App`.
 2. Create a `TodoList` component accepting an array of `preparedTodos` and